visgl/luma.gl/modules/effects/README.md

-# @luma.gl/shadertools
+# @luma.gl/effects

-This is the shader module system module for luma.gl.
+A set of ShaderPasses implementing post processing effects for luma.gl

 See [luma.gl](http://luma.gl) for documentation.